 On December 17, the IRS announced the 2022 IRS standard mileage rate as 58.5 cents.
-The rate changes from the 2021 rate of 56 cents by two and a half cent.
+The rate changed from the 2021 rate of 56 cents by two and a half cent.
 This rate ties for the highest rate since 2008.
+Then, the IRS made a midyear announcement, raising the rate once again to 62.5 cents.
 But what is the IRS standard mileage rate?
 And how will it impact your company?

 Motus has a vast amount of information on this topic.
 The IRS standard mileage rate is created to give companies and their employees who don’t track their exact driving costs a benchmark, a general idea of what reimbursement should look like.
 That doesn’t mean companies should default to using it as their mileage reimbursement.
 Mileage reimbursements should be specific and localized to the costs in each mobile worker’s location.

 If you’d like to read more about the IRS rate, you can find that information here.